nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 ## Nginx for Azure Split Clients for Blue/Green, A/B, Canary Testing

+Now you will be introduced to a very popular Nginx feature - `HTTP Split Clients`.
+This is an Nginx module that can split traffic to multiple Upstreams or Servers, based on a hash of the Request.
+This Split Clients tool is very handy for the testing of new versions of code, most likely part of QA testing phases of CI/CD pipeline progressions.

 This concept of using `Live Traffic`, to test a new version or release of an application has several names, like Blue/Green, or A/B, or Canary testing.
 We will use the term Blue/Green for this exercise, and show you how to control 0-100% of your incoming requests, and route/split them to different Upstreams with Nginx for Azure.
 You will use the Nginx `http_split_clients` feature, to support these common application software Dev/Test/Pre-Prod/Prod patterns.

+As your team is diligently working towards all applications being developed and tested in Kubernetes, you could really use a process to make the migration from old Legacy Docker VMs to Kubernetes MicroServices easier.
+Wouldn't it be nice if you could test and migrate Live Traffic with NO DOWNTIME???  `(Service Outages and Tickets are a DRAG...ugh!)`

 You will start with the Nginx Cafe Demo, and your Docker VMs, as the current running Version of your application.
-As your team is working towards all applications being developed and tested, and hosted in Kubernetes, you could use a process to make that migration easier!

 Also using Cafe Demo, you decide that AKS Cluster1 is your Pre-Production test environment, where final QA checks of software releases are `signed-off` before being rolled out into Production.
 - As the software QA tests in your pipeline continue to pass, you will incrementally `increase the split ratio to AKS1`, and eventually migrate ALL 100% of your Live Traffic to the AKS1 Cluster - `with NO DOWNTIME, lost packets, connections, or user disruption.`  No WAY - it can't be that EASY?
-- Just as importantly, if you do encounter any serious application bugs or even infrastructure problems, you can just as quickly `roll-back` to 100% to the Docker VMs.  *You will be an NGINXpert HERO.*
+- Just as importantly, if you do encounter any serious application bugs or even infrastructure problems, you can just as quickly `roll-back` to 100% to the Docker VMs.  *You just might be an NGINXpert HERO.*

-Your first CI/CD test case, is taking just 1% of your Live incoming traffic, and send it to AKS Cluster 1, where you likely have enabled debug level logging and monitoring of your containers, so you can see how the new Version is running.
-(You do run these types of pre-release tests, right?)
+Your first CI/CD test case, is taking just 1% of your Live incoming traffic, and send it to AKS Cluster 1, where you likely have enabled debug level logging and monitoring of your containers, so you can see how the new Version of Nginx Cafe is running.
+(You do run these types of pre-release tests, correct?)

 To accomplist the Split Client functionality with Nginx, you only need 3 things.
 - The `split_clients directive`
 - A Map block to configure the incoming request object of interest (a cookie name, cookie value, Header, or URL, etc)
-- The destination Upstream Blocks, with percentages declared for the split ratios, with a new `$upstream` variable -- As you want 99% for Docker, and 1% for AKS1, that is the configuration you will start with -- The other ratios are provided, but commented out, you will use them as more of the QA tests pass
+- The destination Upstream Blocks, with percentages declared for the split ratios, with a new `$upstream` variable -- As you want 1% traffic for AKS1, leaving 99% for Docker, that is the configuration you will start with -- The other ratios are provided, but commented out, you will use them as more of the QA tests pass

 1. Inspect the `/lab5/split-clients.conf` file.
 This is the Map Block you will use, configured to look at the `$request_id` Nginx variable.
 As you should already know, the $request_id is a unique 64-bit number assigned to every incoming request by Nginx.
 So you are telling Nginx to look at `every single request` when performing the Split hash algorithm.
 You can use any Nginx Request $variable that you choose, and combinations of $variables is supported as well.
 You can find more details on the http_split_clients module in the References section.